Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/integration/hai-services.md

 #### Can AI Assist be restricted to defined groups of users?
 > No, at the platform level, your instance is configured to use an HAi Service Provider or not.
 However, individual applications on the Hornbill Platform may provide more granular per user/per group access controls for specific HAi features.

-#### What is the backend system that is powering this AI Assist feature?
+#### What is the underpinning service that is powering this HAi Services capability?
-> We currently support two specific back end service providers, being [OpenAI](https://openai.com/), which is the same generative AI system that powers ChatGPT, and Microsoft Azure AI Services [Microsoft Azure AI](https://azure.microsoft.com/en-us/solutions/ai/v).
+> We currently support two specific back endHAi service providers, being [OpenAI](https://openai.com/), which is the same generative AI system that powers ChatGPT, and Microsoft Azure AI Services [Microsoft Azure AI](https://azure.microsoft.com/en-us/solutions/ai/v).

 #### Do you have a Data Processing Agreement with the back end AI service providers?
 > Yes we have supplier agreements in place, generally speaking the service providers terms of service directly pass through to you as a Hornbill customer using these services.